-I had a discussion with a reviewer for an audiophile web magazine concerning his rave review for the Peter Gabriel records that Classic pressed.
-I just played one, and it’s not as bad as I thought it would be.
-But of course it’s not right either.
 Not surprisingly, reviewers have a tendency not to notice these things.
-I’m not exactly sure how these people are qualified to review records when the most obvious tonal balance problems seem to go unnoticed, but I can hardly be surprised.
+I’m not exactly sure how these people are qualified to review records when the most obvious tonal balance problems seem to go unnoticed.

 A Bad Record Tells You… What?

 Which brings up something else that never fails to astonish me.
 How can an equipment review be trusted when the reviewer uses bad sounding records to evaluate the equipment he is testing?
-Aren’t we justified in assuming that if said reviewer can’t tell he is listening to a bad recording, he probably can’t tell whether the equipment under review is any good either?
+Aren’t we justified in assuming that if a reviewer can’t tell he is listening to a bad record, he probably can’t tell whether the equipment under review is any good either?

 Here is a good example of a reviewer raving about a mediocre-at-best pressing in an equipment review.